Sync Tracking

 Sync Tracking data is updated in batches while a sync is in progress.
 Census's sync engine processes records in batches of 10-100k.
 Sync Tracking data will update as each batch is finished processing.

-Sync Tracking data for each sync run is stored across 1 or more parquet files within a hierarchical path.
+Sync Tracking data is organized into folders representing each individual sync runs within a hierarchical path.

 All files share the same schema so that they can be combined and queried.
 Sync tracking data includes the following columns: